BackmanLab/ChromGEM/New_README.md

 - The example downstream filename is `Nucleosome_maxima (domain center)_github.npy`.
 - Optional intermediate products may include the voxelized nucleosome volume, candidate-maxima mask, and accepted-center visualization.

-The detected center coordinates are used by the 3D domain-analysis notebook to center and extract one cubic region of interest for each domain.
+The detected center coordinates are used by the 3D domain analysis notebook to center and extract one cubic region of interest for each domain.

 ## Downstream Analysis 2: Domain Analysis in 3D